wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
+= 3.3.4 =
+* Update the Google Analytics tracking code to work with cache plugins
+* Fixed the sitemap update date issue
+* Fixed the Home Page SEO settings to work with the front-page snippet

 = 3.3.3 =
 * Added the new Google Analytics tracking code
-* Fixed the sitemap update date issue
 * Update the SEO Live Assistant

 = 3.3.2 =